Why Do Savings Account Interest Rates Go So Low?

 Even the best savings account rates are lower than they used to be.
-But there you may be able to improve what you get by shopping your account.
-Online banks, in general, offer better rates than brick-and-mortar institutions.
+But you may be able to improve your interest rate by using some wise strategies to find the best savings account rates.
+For instance, online banks often offer better rates than brick-and-mortar institutions.

 Do some comparison shopping and switch banks if necessary.
 But keep your perspective — while a 0.2% APY is twice as high as a 0.1% yield, the difference is still only 0.1%.
 You might be better off comparing factors like fees, the convenience of branches, and the availability of ATMs.

 Suck It Up and Wait